The Simplest, Most Scientifically Accurate Way to Train a Dog Recall

 - Small, soft bites (e.g., freeze‐dried liver, tiny cheese cubes) that can be eaten in under one second.

-- Reserve these special treats just for recall practice—don’t use everyday kibble so your dog stays excited.
+- Reserve these special treats just for dog recall practice—don’t use everyday kibble so your dog stays excited.

 - A Distinct Recall Cue